zynayumi/libzynayumi/README.md

 - **Arp pitch3**: pitch in semitone of the third arpegio note.
 Only active for play mode 0 (Mono) and 1 (Poly).
 Ranges from -48 to +48.

+- **Arp tempo**: tempo in bpm considered to calculate the frequency of the arpegio.
+Ranges from 30 to 300.

+- **Arp host sync**: whether the tempo's host is used instead of *Arp tempo*.
+Note that the DSSI version cannot access the tempo's host which remains fixed at 120 bpm.

-- **Arp beat divisor**: arpegio period is measured in host beat period (bpm / 60) times the fraction arp beat multiplier / arp beat divisor.
+- **Arp beat divisor**: arpegio period is measured in beat period (bpm / 60) times the fraction arp beat multiplier / arp beat divisor.
   Ranges from 1 to 64.
-Note that the DSSI version has a fixed bpm of 120.

 - **Arp beat multiplier**: arpegio period is measured in host beat period (bpm / 60) times the fraction arp beat multiplier / arp beat divisor.
 Ranges from 1 to 64.
-Note that the DSSI version has a fixed bpm of 120.

 - **Arp repeat**: select which pitch to repeat the arpegio.
   - 0: from pitch1, thus cycle through pitch1 to pitch3.